-- 4. Methods of Calculating Performance-linked Remuneration - (a) Method of Calculating Performance-linked Remuneration (Monetary Remuneration) Provided to Directors Remuneration shall be provided with 10% of basic remuneration at the fixed amount as the upper limit by varying the amount of remuneration by the KPI of 0.0 to 2.0 (1.0 set as a standard) according to the degree of consolidated operating income achievement in each fiscal year. - (b) Method of Calculating Performance-linked Remuneration (Stock Compensation) Short-term incentives in stock compensation are calculated with the use of a coefficient ranging from 0.0 to 2.0 (1.0 set as a standard) that corresponds to the degree to which the consolidated operating income target for each fiscal year is achieved.
-Long-term incentives are calculated with the use of KPI ranging from 0.0 to 2.0 (1.0 set as a standard) that corresponds to a rank obtained by comparing the Company's TSR with TSR of competitors in the period of the Medium-Term Business Plan (three fiscal years).
-Points up to 5% of the long-term incentives explained above are added, taking into consideration employee awareness survey findings in three fiscal years from April 2022 to March 2025 (linked to the period of the Medium-Term Business Plan).
+- 4. Methods of Calculating Performance-linked Remuneration - (a) Method of Calculating Performance-linked Remuneration (Monetary Remuneration) Provided to Directors For performance-linked remuneration (monetary remuneration), 30% of basic remuneration for corporate officers shall be set as standard.
+Remuneration shall be provided by varying the amount of remuneration by the KPI of 0.0 to 1.5 (1.0 set as a standard) according to the degree of consolidated operating income achievement in each fiscal year. - (b) Method of Calculating Performance-linked Remuneration (Stock Compensation) Short-term incentives in stock compensation are calculated with the use of a coefficient ranging from 0.0 to 2.0 (1.0 set as a standard) that corresponds to the degree to which the consolidated operating income target for each fiscal year is achieved.
+Medium- to long-term incentives are calculated with the use of KPI ranging from 0.0 to 2.0 (1.0 set as a standard) that corresponds to a rank obtained by comparing the Company's TSR with TSR of competitors in the period of the Medium-Term Business Plan (three fiscal years).

+Points up to 5% of the medium- to long-term incentives explained above are added, taking into consideration employee awareness survey findings in three fiscal years from April 2025 to March 2028 (linked to the period of the Medium-Term Business Plan).
 Points are not subtracted in cases where no improvement is made.
-The number of Company shares to be provided to each director is calculated by multiplying the number of points granted to a director by 1.0.